Validation

 This first question is the easier one to answer, and it involves checking the calculations, code, algorithms, and other mechanical aspects of a model’s construction, implementation, and processing.

-Obviously, ensuring that the math is correct is necessary to have a valid model, but it’s not sufficient.
-It has led to huge misallocation of resources.
+Obviously, ensuring that the math is correct is necessary to have a valid model, but it’s not sufficient, and it leads to the misallocation of resources.

 At Spero Risk Associates we have deep business experience and expert quantitative skills.
 We can fully validate, where other firms can only partially “vet” or “verify”.